joshbolduc/vscode-story-explorer/README.md

 - `custom`: Run a custom command

-### `storyExplorer.server.internal.npm.args`

-Array of command line arguments to pass to the npm script when launching a development server.
-Only used when [`storyExplorer.server.internal.launchStrategy`](#storyexplorerserverinternallaunchstrategy) is set to `storybook` or `detect`.

 ### `storyExplorer.server.internal.npm.dir`

 Optional path to the directory containing the `package.json` file with the npm script to use.
 If your workspace contains multiple `package.json` files with the same script name, you can set this to specify which one to use.
 Only used when [`storyExplorer.server.internal.launchStrategy`](#storyexplorerserverinternallaunchstrategy) is set to `npm` or `detect`.